pdfclown/pdfclown-common/docs/third-party.md

    - `Source`: specifies its *permalink in the original repository*, in case of detached file.

-   - `SourceName`: specifies the *original name of the type, or type member (i.e., field or method)*, in case of detached file or if the incorporation changed it.
+   - `SourceName`: specifies the *original name of the type, or type member (that is, field or method)*, in case of detached file or if the incorporation changed it.

    - `Changes`: specifies *relevant differences between the local file and its source*.